-There are advantages and disadvantages to both the between- and within-subject designs for identification.
-To understand these, it is important to remember that a fairness ideal is a mapping from circumstances to choices.
+Both the between- and within-subject designs have advantages and disadvantages for identification.
+To understand these, recall that a fairness ideal is a mapping from circumstances to choices.
 Reconstructing this mapping requires observing an infinite number of counterfactual choices.
 The research designs ``extrapolate'' spectator behavior based on a limited set of observed choices: one in the between-subject design and two (sequential) choices in the within-subject design.
-The between-subject design, using a single choice, avoids the need to assume absence of sequential-decision bias, but is more susceptible to measurement error and choice noise.
+The between-subject design uses a single choice, so it avoids assumptions about sequential-decision bias but is more susceptible to measurement error and choice noise.
 In contrast, the within-subject design, using two choices, mitigates the measurement error concerns by incorporating more information about spectators' behavior, at the cost of assuming that the first choice does not influence the second.